User

 Who can invest in a DST?

 An Accredited Investor is an Individual with a net worth in excess of $1,000,000, excluding his or her home, OR an individual with an income over $200,000 over the last two years.
-If married the combined income required is $300,000.
-The income is required to be “reasonably expected” going forward.
+If married, the combined income required is $300,000.
+The income must be “reasonably expected” going forward.

 Other Accredited Investors Under Rule 501